OliviaOk24/Election_Analysis/README.md

 ELECTION AUDIT SUMMARY
 This script is capable of being used for different elections as it is formatted in such a way that it iterated through the candidates and counties and votes and was not ceated specifically for the 3 candidates and counties.
 - It can be modifed to work for any election by making sure that the election data that the script reads has the same name everytime or the code can be modified to look for a csv file with the data needed.
-- It can also be modified
+- It can also be modified to look at other pieces of election data.